 These are just some of the questions that you need to answer if you want to develop an Ideal Account Profile (IAP) for your b2b lead generation purposes.

 What are the benefits of developing an Ideal Account Profile (IAP)?

-You can start creating personalized content (blog post, e-book) that is relevant to the IAP.
+First, you can start creating personalized content (blog post, e-book) that is relevant to the IAP.
 This is a type of content that they can relate to and engage with online.
-You can unite this content with your IAP’s buying cycle and offer it when the prospect is at a certain buying stage.
+Second, you can unite this content with your IAP’s buying cycle and offer it when the prospect is at a certain buying stage.

-Also, by comprehending your IAP, you can improve your sales process.
-When you know how your ideal clients create their purchasing decisions, it is much easier for your sales team to engage with them – that is if your product solves the problem.
+Last, by comprehending your IAP, you can improve your sales process.
+When you know how your ideal clients create their purchasing decisions, it is much easier for your sales team to engage with them.

 To conclude, having a clear vision and definition of your Ideal Account Profile (IAP) is one of the most crucial things you can do for your SME or Startup.
 The IAP commands everything from the features of your product/service to the sales techniques and marketing content that you use to engage with leads in the b2b segment.